 Academy Film Scholars grants are awarded to scholars (both academically affiliated and non-affiliated) to support significant new works of film scholarship.

-Proposals must be submitted through our online application system by January 31, 2016.
+Proposals must be submitted through our online application system by January 29, 2021.
 Under no circumstances will extensions be granted.
-All applicants will be notified (via e-mail) of their proposal status in April 2016.
-Funds will be distributed in April 2016.
+All applicants will be notified (via e-mail) of their proposal status by May 2021.

 - Promote diversity